NUL0x4C/APCLdr/README.md

 <br>

 ### Usage:
-Use [Builder](https://github.com/NUL0x4C/APCLdr/tree/main/Builder) to update the [PayloadFile.pf](https://github.com/NUL0x4C/APCLdr/blob/main/APCLdr/PayloadFile.pf) file, that'll be the encrypted payload to be saved in the .rsrc section of the loader
+- Use [Builder](https://github.com/NUL0x4C/APCLdr/tree/main/Builder) to update the [PayloadFile.pf](https://github.com/NUL0x4C/APCLdr/blob/main/APCLdr/PayloadFile.pf) file, that'll be the encrypted payload to be saved in the .rsrc section of the loader
+- Compile as x64 Release

 <br>